• About

 Ready to Break Free from Depression?

-Ketamine therapy is a life-changing solution for treatment-resistant depression.
-Start your healing journey with a safe, guided at-home experience that’s personalized just for you.
-Better U experts support you every step of the way.
+Ketamine therapy offers a breakthrough solution for those struggling with treatment-resistant depression.
+With Better U, you’ll receive a safe, guided at-home experience tailored to your needs — with compassionate support every step of the way.

-Take the free assessment and see if ketamine therapy is right for you!
+Take the free assessment and discover if ketamine therapy could be the next step in your healing journey.

 When anxiety takes over, simple sensory distractions can help.
 Chewing gum or sucking on a mint engages your sense of taste and movement, giving your brain something else to focus on.
 It also mimics the act of eating, which signals to your body that you are safe, helping to naturally reduce panic.